briedel/gosync3/osgconnect/gosync3/README.md

 ```
 globus-sdk[jwt]>=1.0,<2.0
-globus-nexus-client
+globus-nexus-client>=0.2.4
 ```

 `globus-sdk[jwt]>=1.0,<2.0` is the Globus SDK including the JSON Web Token library.
-This is necessary to interact with Globus Auth and be able to do token introspection. `globus-nexus-client` is an implementation of the Nexus client using the Globus SDK.
+This is necessary to interact with Globus Auth and be able to do token introspection. `globus-nexus-client>=0.2.4` is an implementation of the Nexus client using the Globus SDK.
 It is not an official Globus product, but supported by one of the authors (Stephen Rosen) of the Globus SDK.

 In addition to the Python packages, one will need a Globus Confidential "app" that: